Apologies, we are currently updating this section of our website

 - Shape, Space and Measures

-National 4 develops key knowledge and skills required to progress to National 5 level in fifth year or sixth year.
-Algebra is an essential part of the National 4 course.
+National 4 Applications develops key knowledge and skills required to progress to National 5 level in fifth year or sixth year.
 At National 4, students will need to pass three unit assessments and a final course assessment, the Added Value unit.
-All of the assessments at National 4 are internally assessed.

-National 4 Mathematics is studied over one year and explores the following three units.
+National 4 Applications is studied over one year and explores the following three units.

 National 5 Maths